anvilproject/anvil-portal/content/ncpi/ncpi.md

 ### Our first research efforts make use of cross-platform data exchange.

-There are currently six active driver research efforts:
+There are currently six cross-platform research efforts:

 * Three research efforts integrate data from BioData Catalyst and the Kids First DRC.
 * Two research efforts integrate data from CRDC and AnVIL.